Menu

 In fact, on 24 July 1997, John Pinnock wrote a second letter concerning the same Lane Telecommunications conflict of interest, disallowing Ann Garms the right to have a re-hearing of her arbitration claim on the grounds Lane had previously been the technical consultants assigned to her caseFile 298 - GS-CAV Exhibit 258 to 323

 Telstra's arbitration defence unit stated to the COT arbitrator in several COT arbitrations, including mine, that Telstra had found no significant faults with the Ericsson telephone equipment they used in their telephone exchanges.
-This lie was of immense proportion.
+This lie was of immense proportions.
 This lie denied all COT Cases a proper assessment of their arbitration claims where Telstra had used Ericsson equipment.

 Absent Justice - Thomas Jefferson

 The acquisition of Lane Telecommunications Pty Ltd by Ericsson of Sweden, the principal technical witness in the COT arbitrations, restricted Lane's ability to disclose the actual performance of the Ericsson telephone equipment used by Telstra in Australia.
 This situation raises concerns regarding potential conflicts of interest and the integrity of the arbitration process.
 The Australian government's initial approval of Ericsson's purchase of Lane, followed by its subsequent endorsement, presents a subject of considerable doubt.
 This transaction obstructed the COT Cases from fully substantiating and appealing their claims within the six-year statute of limitations.
-Furthermore, Ericsson's acquisition of Lane conferred control over all COT Cases Ericsson AXE arbitration claim material, which was withheld from the COT Cases due to Ericsson's ownership.
+Furthermore, Ericsson's acquisition of Lane conferred control over all COT Cases and Ericsson AXE arbitration claim material, which had been withheld from the COT Cases due to Ericsson's ownership.
 It is important to note that the arbitration agreement explicitly stipulated the return of all documents by all parties upon the conclusion of the arbitrations.

 One of Telstra's key partners in the building out of their 5G network in Australia is set to fork out over $1.4 billion after the US Department of Justice accused them of bribery and corruption on a massive scale and over a long period of time.